LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/goal-tracker-report.md

 EDEN - PLEASE ADD TABLE

-To learn more about engagement attributes, [click here](data-reporting-engagement-attributes-data-sources-engagement-attributes-overview.html)
+*To learn more about engagement attributes, [click here](data-reporting-engagement-attributes-data-sources-engagement-attributes-overview.html)

+** The “PRODUCT LIST” attribute is a delimited list of the Products included in the Cart Engagement attribute.
+The cart is included in the Transaction Engagement attribute which is intended to be passed upon a completion of purchase.
+The list of values includes: name, category, sku, price, and quantity.